luisher98/video-to-summary-backend/Readme.md

 This is the API of a youtube summarization tool that utilizes OpenAI's GPT-3 language model to generate summaries of audio transcripts by providing the youtube link.

+You can also check out the [web app](https://github.com/luisher98/tubesummary-webapp).

 ## Table of Contents

 - [Getting Started](#getting-started)